-Beth Goetz joins the Gophers' Athletics management team as a senior associate athletic director and the department's senior woman administrator.
+Beth Goetz joins the Gophers' Athletics management team as Deputy Athletics Director and the department's senior woman administrator.

 Q&A with Beth Goetz